WESTMILL COMMUNITY FUNDING

 As part of our guiding co-operative principles, the Westmill board firmly believes that Westmill Solar’s success depends on a thriving local community and more widespread support for renewable energy both in the UK and globally.

 Thanks to the strong financial surplus of the solar park and the generosity of members, substantial sums are now allocated each year to benefit our communities.
 Examples of organisations that have benefited from community funding include WeSET and The Low Carbon Hub.
-In addition, we successfully closed our 2022 Community Grant pilot scheme and you can see details of the successful applicants on our website here.
+Successful applications to the 2022 community benefit fund can be found here.